Tom Odell: 2014–2015: Recognition

 Odell's next song, a cover of "Real Love" by The Beatles, was the audio track to the 2014 John Lewis Christmas advert and gained him great publicity.
-Within hours of the advert being aired for the first time, the track reached to the top of the music recognition service Shazam's trending list.
+Within hours of the advert being aired for the first time, the track reached to the top of the music recognition service Shazam’s trending list.
 Within three days of release, it went straight to 21 in the UK top 40, peaking at 7.

+In 2015, during Ultra Music Festival, Swedish DJ Avicii premiered a collaboration between him and Odell.
+It hasn't been released, but it was titled "Can't Love You Again", according to the official tracklist.
+Avicii has previously stated on Quora, that the song was due to release on a 2016 album, but both the album and the song was cancelled later.

 Odell's music was featured in a Sony advert in 2016, with a cover of "True Colours" by Cyndi Lauper.

 2016–2017: Wrong Crowd

 Odell began working on his second studio album in 2015, and played a variety of new songs at Forest Live, a concert series in England's forests by the Forestry Commission.
 On 4 April 2016, the first single, "Wrong Crowd", was released, and an upcoming second studio album of the same name was announced.
 In addition, Odell announced that he would be going on tour in the US and Europe.
 On 15 April 2016, the second single from the album, "Magnetised", was released.
 The next day, Odell revealed that his sold-out shows were titled the No Bad Days Tour, which kicked off on 20 April 2016 in London.
 The full album was released on 10 June 2016.
 In an interview with Holly Willoughby and Phillip Schofield on This Morning, Odell revealed that in some countries outside the UK, audiences have misunderstood the title of the album to be an insult, that they are in fact a bad crowd or so to speak the 'wrong crowd'.